Medical Cannabis products are increasingly being touted for their many medical benefits. Could they be an effective PTSD

 While pharmaceutical medications can play a role in the treatment of PTSD, they often come with undesirable side effects and in a worst-case scenario, can be addictive.

 A growing chorus of veterans and first responders use medicinal marijuana for PTSD.

 While the evidence is far from conclusive and some studies are not supportive in their findings, most clinical studies are encouraging about medicinal cannabis in the treatment of PTSD.

 Many sufferers consume medicinal cannabis for PTSD by smoking marijuana flowers (dried marijuana plant leaves).

 But smoking marijuana, like cigarettes, can lead to lung damage, and people with asthma or other respiratory problems should be particularly cautious.

 You Don’t Need to Smoke Marijuana to Find Relief from PTSD Symptoms

 If you want to try medicinal cannabis for PTSD but don’t want to smoke marijuana, we have some good news.

 The two active components in medical cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD) have both shown promise in combating some PSTD symptoms.

 Both THC and CBD are available in liquid formats, mainly capsules and tinctures.

 Although the amount of THC in flowers has greatly increased through genetic engineering, it is still nowhere close to the concentration of THC in distillate, which is typically almost 100%.

 As such, only a small amount of oil is required to get the desired dose.

 Capsules and tinctures make it easy to measure and manage the amount of THC being consumed.
 This is the opposite of smoking flowers where the amount of THC varies from plant to plant and among the various strains.

-So if you are not familiar with THC-based marijuana products, you will want to be very careful with dosing…or you can try CBD.
+So if you are not familiar with THC-based products, you will want to be careful with dosing…or you can try CBD.

 CBD has no known side effects.
 And will not get you high.
 While studies on the effectiveness of CBD in treating PTSD are inconclusive, there nevertheless seem to be strong indications it might be as effective as THC.